Failed truce threatens renewed conflict as economic crisis deepens

 Even before the current crisis, Yemen’s malnutrition rate ranked as one of the world’s worst, and more than half of its population lacked access to drinking water.
 Violence and discrimination against women and girls has dramatically increased.

 There have been several failed attempts to halt this conflict and safely provide aid to those in need.
 Yemen remains the Arab world’s poorest country.

-Over 80% of Yemen’s population is in need of emergency relief and humanitarian assistance.
+Eighty percent of Yemen’s population is in need of emergency relief and humanitarian assistance.